eclipsesource/tabris-js-docs/docs/latest/api/app.md

 **Parameters:**

+- url: *string*
-- url: *string*, the URL to fetch a patch from.
+  - the URL to fetch a patch from.
-- callback: *(error: Error|null, patch: any|null) => void*, a callback function to be called when the installation has finished or failed.
+- callback: *(error: Error|null, patch: any|null) => void*
+  - a callback function to be called when the installation has finished or failed.
 In case of a failure, the callback will receive a parameter `error` that contains an Error object.
 If the installation succeeds, this parameter will be `null` and a second parameter will contain the parsed content of the file `patch.json` from the installed patch.

 **Note:** this API is provisional and may change in a future release.